-This paper discusses how such an evaluation may be conducted and what it may lead to when put to practice.
+This paper discusses how these recommendations may be implemented and what they may lead to when put to practice.
 The paper comes in six sections.
-In the first section, general procedures are outlined for the development of MST curricula.
-Discussion concentrates on the fact that evaluation should be meant for continuous curriculum regulation.
-The entire process would be carried out within the framework of a conveniently chosen educational theory, and this in a way to benefit from potentials and account for constraints that one may faces when things are put to practice in schools.
-Modeling theory, a synopsis of which is presented in the second section of the paper, is advocated as a viable theory for MST.
+In the first section, general procedures are outlined for the development of science and technology education materials.
+Discussion concentrates on the fact that materials' evaluation is an integral part of curriculum development, and that evaluation should be meant for continuous curriculum regulation.
+The entire process should be carried out within the framework of a conveniently chosen educational theory, and this in a way to benefit from potentials and account for constraints that are normally on the ground.
+Modeling theory, a synopsis of which is presented in the second section of the paper, is advocated as a viable theory for STE.
 Materials from a physics curriculum developed within the framework of modeling theory serve for illustration in subsequent sections.
-In the third section is a discussion of the kind of evaluation that MST curriculum developers need to undertake in order to tell whether things are working in the right direction, i.e., whether they are actually contributing to meaningful, equitable and sustainable reform.
-This is normative evaluation whereby the value of MST curricula is ascertained with particular instruments developed following pre-established, and conveniently graded, taxonomy and criteria.
-Taxonomy and criteria pertain to "reasonable" aspects of respectively what instructional modes teachers can follow in the classroom and what conceptions, processes, and trends (habits, attitudes and views) about knowing and learning MST students may come out with.
+In the third section is a discussion of the kind of evaluation that STE materials developers need to undertake in order to tell whether things are working in the right direction, i.e., whether they are actually contributing to meaningful, equitable and sustainable reform.
+This is normative evaluation whereby the value of STE materials is ascertained with particular instruments and with respect to pre-established, and conveniently graded taxonomy and criteria.
+Taxonomy and criteria pertain to "reasonable" aspects of respectively what instructional modes teachers can assume in the classroom with developed materials and what conceptions, processes, and worldviews students may come out with.
 Procedures of normative evaluation as implemented in the evaluation of a modeling curriculum are outlined in the fourth section of the paper.
-Specific outcomes are presented and discussed in the following section so as to illustrate how one can go about evaluating MST materials in a way to regulate a new curriculum and steer it in the right direction.
+Specific outcomes are presented and discussed in the following section so as to illustrate how one can go about evaluating STE materials in a way to regulate a new curriculum and steer it in the right direction.
 Implications for sustainable reform are then discussed in the last section of the paper.

-1. Curriculum development: A basic modus operandi
+1. Development of STE materials: A basic modus operandi